nijammo/ayypex/README.md

 * The game crashes when leaving a match.
 (Probably due to aimassist?
 It started doing that after I re-enabled it...)
 * There is a small chance you will crash when entering a match.
 (I have no idea why)

+## Detection status

+I will update this section if I get banned.
+Most likely feature that could get you banned is aim assist or recoil control.

 ## Credits

 * MangoHud for their Vulkan layer code, which was modified and shortened for this project.